gdm-settings/gdm-settings/README.md

 ## Important Note!
 (Alpha-Stage Software)

-This app is in an early stage of development (it is mostly feature complete).
-It may crash frequently.
+This app is in an early stage of development (but mostly feature complete).
+There may be some weirdness here and there.

 ## How to Install?